flubu-core/FlubuCore.CakePlugin/README.md

 ```  //#nuget Cake.Core, 0.30.0 ``` has to be added because FlubuCore.CakePlugin has dependecy on it and flubu nuget directives doesn't resolve dependencies from nuget packages at the moment.

-If Cake addin would have any nuget dependencies that dependecy would have to be added with nuget directive(or any other directive) in build script as well.
+If Cake addin would have any nuget dependencies that dependecies would have to be added with nuget directive(or any other directive) in build script as well.

     //#nuget FlubuCore.CakePlugin, 1.0.0